 To divide your hosta, dig up the entire clump of the plant.
 With a spade or garden knife split the entire plant roots and all into smaller plants.
 Plant your newly divided hosta as soon as possible.
 Newly divided perennials require plenty of water as the division process is typically a shock to their systems.

 I have a few spots in my garden that I need to fill in.
 Can I plant bare root perennials in late spring to early summer?

 Yes, bare root perennials can be planted in late June into July.
 For best results when planting bare root perennials start the roots in pots.
 I start almost all of my bare root perennials in pots before planting them in the ground.
 Use old 1-gallon pots from the garden center to start bare root perennials.
 Light potting soil or plant starter mix works well for the planting medium when planting bare root perennials.
 Start bare root perennials in pots as early as March and as late as mid-July.

 To plant bare root perennials in pots, it’s pretty easy just follow these few steps:

 1.)
 Find a pot that has drain holes.

 2.)
 Add soil about 3/4 of the way to the top of the container.

 4.)
-Backfill with soil all the way to meet level with the crown (top) of the roots.
+Backfill with soil until the soil is level with the crown (top) of the roots.

 5.)
 Pack the soil down to eliminate air pockets.